Yukekbyte/Yukekbyte.github.io/README.md

 Update: I added some computational geometry algorithms aswell because I saw most of them in a course I take.
 I thought it a great way to learn those algorithms was to implement them myself.
 I did not implement all the algorithms that I planned on implementing because it took more time then anticipated.
-This is why the computational geometry page may look a bit bare and perhaps has some bugs (mainly voronoi).
+This is why the computational geometry page may look a bit bare and perhaps has some bugs (mainly Voronoi).

 Yes, the color palette is not great.